unswexplains/unswexplains.github.io/f27f46d17ac6/content.md

 # What owners can do

 The owner of some data has quite a lot of power over it.
 They can grant permission to use the data.
-They can grant permission to grant permission to use the data (i.e. delegate their authority).
+They can grant permission to grant permission to use the data (i.e. delegate their authority to grant permission).
 They can even transfer the ownership of the data to someone else.

 But, and this is important, if the data is about people then they must use the data responsibly.
 If the owner cannot be trusted to use the data responsibly, then people will be reluctant to give their permission for the data to be collected in the first place.